vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

   - English
 ---

-A few months ago, I started to learn about Amazon Web Services (AWS) because I had the necessity to expand my knowledge of cloud services offers.
-Additional to this, I follow the technical blog from Amazon and I read about the support for PowerShell Core 6 (I worked a lot with serverless, using Azure Functions) so that, serverless have a place in my heart nowadays.
+A few months ago, I started learning about Amazon Web Services (AWS) because I had the necessity to expand my knowledge of cloud services offers.
+In addition to this, I follow Amazon´s technical blog and I read about the support for PowerShell Core 6 (I worked a lot with serverless, using Azure Functions) so that, serverless has a place in my heart nowadays.
 Well, with the above, I´ll share how to work with AWS, in particular with the serverless solution called Lambda with PowerShell Core.

-How will I explain that?
+How will you explain that in detail?
 Sharing with you an excellent example: A way to send automated blog post on Twitter without "human" interaction.

 ## Setting up a development environment